HOW TO GLAZE YOUR CHRISTMAS HAM

 To make the glaze, place the stout, sugar, orange juice and peel in a saucepan and bring to a simmer.
 Lower the heat and reduce the mixture by half, or until it is lightly syrupy.

 Using your fingers and the tip of a knife, carefully peel the skin from the ham, leaving as much of the fat underneath as you can.
+Gently rub 500g brown sugar all over the fat of the ham.
 With a sharp knife, lightly score the fat in a diamond pattern through the fat but not quite to the flesh and stud the diamonds with cloves.

-Line a heavy roasting tin with baking paper and place the ham in it along with 1 cup of water.
-Bake the ham for 20 mins to warm it through before glazing.
+Line a heavy roasting tray with tin foil and then baking paper on top and place the ham on a rack inside it along with 1 cup of water.
+Bake the ham for 20 mins to warm it through & get colour before glazing.
 Take the ham out of the oven and pat the glaze all over the ham with a pastry brush.
 Return the ham to the oven and bake, re-applying the glaze every 10–15 minutes, until the ham is deeply coloured and sticky.